Baka-Chi/toradora/Volume01/chapter01.md

 "I give up!
 I just can't get this right!"

 A hand frustratedly wiped the condensation from the mirror.
 The run-down bathroom was foggy from an early morning shower.
-So after wiping the mirror, it immediately clouded up again.
-It was pointless to take anger out on the mirror no matter how frustrated one was...
+Even after the mirror was wiped, it immediately clouded up again.
+It was pointless to take anger out on a mirror no matter how frustrated one was...

 "This is a rip-off!"

 *Give yourself a gentle appearance with floating bangs* was the claim in the latest men's fashion magazine.
-Ryūji Takasu's bangs were now "floating": as the article instructed, he had pulled his bangs out at length, blow-dried them until they stood up, and then gently rubbed them sideways with some hair gel.
+Ryūji Takasu's bangs were now "floating."
+As the article instructed, he had pulled his bangs out at length, blow-dried them until they stood up, and then gently rubbed them sideways with some hair gel.

 He even woke up half an hour earlier than usual in order to do his hair like the model's.
 "Trying to change my face just by doing my bangs was foolish of me," he thought.